stackbit-projects/magnificent-crane-80be6/content/_index.md

     features:
       - title: Is this a Newsletter or a Course?
         subtitle: It's a mix of the best feaures of both.
-        content: |-
+        content: >
-          - All you need to know about PPC
+          *   You get one actionable advice on security or privacy per week

-          - How to create a brand that sells
+          *   The lessons come in a structured order

-          - Putting together a multi-channel marketing plan
+          *   Structured lessons improve understanding and your progress (fix the most important first!)

-          - Tracking, attribution and analytics
+          *   Every once in a while - you'll get additional emails

-          - Analyzing your competitors
+          *   Analyzing your competitors

-          - Marketing ads no one can ignore
+          *   Marketing ads no one can ignore

-          - The social media of today
+          *   The social media of today
         actions:
           - label: Start learning
             url: /thank-you